Enjoy Travel to Japan!

 Mystery awaits at the end of the stairs!
 A complete guide to Konpira-san (Kotohira-gu)

-Konpira-san (Kotohira-gu) is one of Japan's renowned shrines located in Kotohira, Nakatado District, Kagawa Prefecture.
-It enshrines the deity Ōmononushi no Kami, known as the guardian god of seafaring.
+Konpira-san (Kotohira-gū) is one of Japan’s most famous shrines, located in Kotohira Town, Nakatado District, Kagawa Prefecture.
+It is dedicated to the deity Ōmononushi (Ōmononushi-no-kami), known as a protector of seafaring, and to Emperor Sutoku.

-A symbol of this shrine is the 1,368 stone steps leading to the inner shrine.
+The shrine’s most iconic feature is the long flight of 1,368 stone steps leading up to the inner shrine.

-Along the way, visitors can enjoy beautiful scenery and historic buildings, offering a special experience just by walking.
+Along the way you’ll find beautiful views and historic buildings, making the walk a special experience in itself.

-The most notable feature of visiting Konpira-san is the long stone staircase leading to the inner shrine.
+The most distinctive feature of visiting Konpira-san is the long stone staircase that continues all the way to the inner shrine.

-The steps pass through important points such as the main gate and the main shrine (785th step) before continuing to the inner shrine.
+The steps pass important points such as the Daimon gate and the Main Shrine (at the 785th step) on the way to the inner shrine.

-The sense of accomplishment upon reaching the top and the breathtaking view below are unparalleled.
+The feeling of accomplishment when you reach the top and the spectacular view below are exceptional.

-2. Panoramic Views from the Main and Inner Shrines
+2. Panoramic views from the Main Shrine and Inner Shrine

-From the main shrine at the 785th step, you can enjoy a panoramic view of the Sanuki Plain and the Seto Inland Sea.
+From the Main Shrine at the 785th step you can overlook the Sanuki Plain and the Seto Inland Sea.

-Kotohira-gu features architectural styles from the Edo period, making it a spot of high cultural value.
+Kotohira-gū features architectural styles dating back to the Edo period, giving it high cultural value.

-One of the attractions of Konpira-san is its ever-changing scenery throughout the seasons.
+One of Konpira-san’s charms is its changing scenery through the four seasons.

 • Summer: Lush greenery provides pleasant shade.

-• Autumn: Vibrant autumn leaves color the grounds.
+• Autumn: Vivid autumn leaves color the precincts.

-There's a wide range of charms and ema for various blessings, including safe voyages, business success, and academic achievement.
+You’ll find a wide range of omamori (protective amulets) and ema (votive plaques) for wishes such as safe navigation, business success, and academic achievement.

-They make perfect souvenirs or commemorations of your visit.
+They make great souvenirs or commemorative items for your visit.

 • About 40 minutes from Takamatsu City

-• Use the Zentsuji IC on the expressway and follow local roads to Kotohira.
+• Use the Zentsuji IC on the highway, then follow local roads to Kotohira Town.

-• There are numerous paid parking lots in the area.
+• There are many parking lots nearby (paid).

 • About 1.5 hours from Okayama City

-• Accessible via the Seto-Chuo Expressway and Takamatsu Expressway.
+• Accessible via the Seto-Chuo Expressway and the Takamatsu Expressway.

 • From JR Kotohira Station